-- a) The time limitations in this Article may be adjusted by mutual agreement, in writing, between the Union and the City.
+a) The time limitations in this Article may be adjusted by mutual agreement, in writing, between the Union and the City.
 Failure by the non-grieving party to comply with any time limitations as provided in this Article shall constitute a right of the grieving party to proceed to the next Step without waiting.
-Failure of the grieving party to comply with any of the foregoing time limitations shall constitute resolution of the grievance. - b) Submissions will be considered timely under this Article if they are received by 5:00 p.m. on the last day called for under an applicable time limit.
-Copies of all grievances shall be sent to the Human Resources Director or his/her designee.
+Failure of the grieving party to comply with any of the foregoing time limitations shall constitute resolution of the grievance. b) Submissions will be considered timely under this Article if they are received by 5:00 p.m. on the last day called for under an applicable time limit.
+Copies of all grievances shall be sent to the Human Resources Director or their designee with a copy to Labor Relations.

 Section 12.3 It is the goal of both the Union and the City to settle problems at the lowest possible level in a cooperative, objective, problem-solving method.
 To this end, every effort will be made by both parties to resolve problems at the lowest level.
-Initially, the employee is advised to discuss the potential grievance with the shop steward.
-The employee and/or shop steward may choose to meet with the immediate supervisor to determine if the issue can be resolved or take the matter directly to their Union representative.
+Initially, the employee is advised to discuss the potential grievance with the Shop Steward.
+The employee and/or Shop Steward may choose to meet with the immediate supervisor to determine if the issue can be resolved or take the matter directly to their Union representative.
 Further contacts shall follow this procedure:

 - Step 1 Regardless of the status of any informal discussion regarding a grievance, the grievance shall be reduced to writing and electronic mail specifying the section or sections violated, relevant facts, and the proposed remedy and shall be presented to the immediate supervisor no later than twenty (20) working days of the day the employee or the Union knew or reasonably should have known of the events giving rise to the grievance.
-The parties may meet to discuss the grievance, and the immediate supervisor will respond in writing to the employee, shop steward and the Union office of the proposed resolution within ten (10) working days of receipt of the grievance or any meeting to discuss it, whichever is later. - Step 2 If the grievance is not resolved at Step 1, it shall be presented to the Human Resource Director, with copies to the Union, within ten (10) working days of the decision rendered at Step 1.
-The Human Resource Director shall (within ten (10) working days) render a decision in writing and electronic mail to the employee and the Union. - Step 3 If the Union or the employee is not satisfied with the response, then within ten (10) working days of receipt of the Human Resource Director's answer, the employee (or designated representative) will forward the grievance to the City Manager, or designee, for possible resolution.
-The City Manager shall submit his/her answer in writing and electronic mail within ten (10) working days after receipt of the grievance. - Step 4 Grievances not resolved under the above steps shall be referred to arbitration only by the Union, on its own behalf or on behalf of one or more employees, by giving notice of its intention to arbitrate within fifteen (15) working days following completion of the steps listed in these sections.
+The parties may meet to discuss the grievance, and the immediate supervisor will respond in writing to the employee, Shop Steward and the Union office of the proposed resolution within ten (10) working days of receipt of the grievance or any meeting to discuss it, whichever is later. - Step 2 If the grievance is not resolved at Step 1, it shall be presented to the Human Resource Director, with copies to the Union and Labor Relations, within ten (10) working days of the decision rendered at Step 1.
+The Human Resource Director shall (within ten (10) working days) render a decision in writing and electronic mail to the employee and the Union. - Step 3 If the Union or the employee is not satisfied with the response, then within ten (10) working days of receipt of the Human Resource Director's answer, the employee (or designated representative) will forward the grievance to the City Manager and a copy to Labor Relations, or designee, for possible resolution.
+The City Manager shall submit their answer in writing and electronic mail within ten (10) working days after receipt of the grievance. - Option_Optional Grievance Mediation.
+If the parties are unable to resolve a grievance at the Step 3 level, upon mutual agreement of the City and the Union, the parties may request grievance mediation utilizing services provided by the Public Employment Relations Commission.
+If mediation is agreed to the parties shall hold timelines of the grievance in abeyance until the conclusion of mediation.

+Step 4 Grievances not resolved under the above steps shall be referred to arbitration only by the Union, on its own behalf or on behalf of one or more employees, by giving notice of its intention to arbitrate within fifteen (15) working days following completion of the steps listed in these sections.